A Not Pretty, But Beautiful Gibson Guitar and Healthcare Branding

 Hospitals are under intensifying pressure on so many fronts.
-Regulators are expecting the impossible; better, faster and cheaper, and the public is no longer the voiceless, captive audience, but consumers of healthcare with the ability to broadcast to the world, their dissatisfaction or praise in five seconds.
+Regulators are expecting the impossible; better, faster and less costly care.
+And the public is no longer voiceless and captive, but consumers of healthcare with the ability to broadcast to the world, their dissatisfaction or praise in a matter of seconds and a few characters.
 The implications are too numerous to address or attempt to answer in a simple blog post.
-But there is one concept healthcare marketers should be mindful of while building a brand for the future.
+But there is one concept healthcare marketers should be mindful of while building a brand that is sustainable into the future.

 A hospital brand must be bona fide

-In an age where social media and consumer opinion sway brand reputation, the elephant has left the living room, but lives larger than life on the web and healthcare brand marketers cannot attempt to fight the tide or ignore its presence.
+In an age where social media and consumer opinion sway brand reputation, the elephant has left the living room, and lives larger than life on the web.
+Healthcare brand marketers cannot attempt to fight the tide or ignore its presence.
 Rather it behooves hospital marketers to define their brand with a combination of good faith, honesty, openness and sincerity.
 Weaving the good and the bad (and the sometimes ugly) into an authentic and honest brand story that can gain the trust of your audience.
 In short, making it bona fide.

 Making this point from outside healthcare…using a guitar (of all things)